prof-rossetti/internet-technologies/notes/javascript/datatypes/arrays.md

 biggerNums //> [100, 200, 300, 400]
 ````

-> NOTE: remember to use the `return` keyword when mapping.
+> NOTE: remember to use the `return` keyword in your function when mapping.

 ## Filtering